 Worship Services are held every Sunday at 11:00AM.
 We believe that worship is the center of spiritual life, both for individuals and communities.
-At First Unitarian in Brooklyn, worship seeks to express and explore the whole range of human experience.
-While services usually include familiar aspects such as sermons, performed music and hymns, the content of sermons varies from atheism to Christianity, politics to literature, poetry to prose.
-If you are visiting us for the first time please see our newcomer's page for useful information.
+At First Unitarian, worship seeks to express and explore the whole range of human experience.
+While services usually include familiar elements such as sermons, performed music and hymns, the content of sermons varies from atheism to Christianity, politics to literature, poetry to prose.
+Services are followed with coffee and tea during our fellowship hour.

 Summer services from mid-June through Labor Day weekend are held in the McKinney Chapel (next to the main buildng on Pierrepont street), and led by members of our congregation.
 Proposals for summer services are generally reviewed by the Worship Committee in the Spring.
 Applications will be posted on this page.